brandonbate/daphne_deployment_guid/README.md

 ```
 sudo systemctl reload nginx
 ```
-Return to the repository directory.
+I then returned to the repository directory and ran the following commands:
-Then run the following command to run your application by referencing these environmental variables:
 ```
 set -a; source .env; set +a
 ./virtualenv/bin/daphne -b 0.0.0.0 -p 8000 supertictactoe.asgi:application
 ```
-Your web game should be running!
+Tictactoe worked!

 ### Step 7